andywenk/andy-wenk/_i18n/en/_posts/2023-02-09-discussion-of-ai-usage.md

 ![Isaac Asimov I Robot](/assets/images/i-robot.png)

 No!
 As long as we establish appropriate testing mechanisms, they won't.
 [OpenAI](https://openai.com/){:target="_blank"}, the inventors of [ChatGPT](https://chat.openai.com/chat){:target="_blank"} and other AI tools have announced [end of January 2023](https://openai.com/blog/new-ai-classifier-for-indicating-ai-written-text/){:target="_blank"} that they are working on such checking mechanisms and will make appropriate tools available.
+Another article on this topic is [A watermark for chatbots can expose text written by an AI](https://www.technologyreview.com/2023/01/27/1067338/a-watermark-for-chatbots-can-spot-text-written-by-an-ai/){:target="_blank"}.

 In addition, I would like to make it clear once again that there is not yet an intelligent machine or program that is anything like human intelligence.
 The goal of being able to produce a true artificial intelligence will come closer through the establishment of quantum computer technologies, but even with this it is still in the distant future - if achievable at all.